-- For some degree types, the additional coursework required to complete the degree is specified while others offer the student more latitude.
-See degree checksheets for more complete description.
-Consultation with an academic advisor about course selection is always recommended. - Note that some majors require up to a 4th semester proficiency (202-course level) in a non-English language. - Maricopa courses and external courses evaluated as Maricopa equivalents, departmental electives, (e.g., HISELC for a history elective), or general electives (GENELC) that are numbered 100 level or higher, and completed with a grade of "C" or higher, may be applied in the elective area, regardless of potential transferability to other institutions.
-It is recommended, however, that students planning to transfer to a baccalaureategranting institution meet these general elective requirements with courses that are transferable and applicable to their intended university degree.
-Transfer and major guides are accessible on the following websites: aztransfer.com, maricopa.edu/transfer/partners, as well as those of individual universities.
+- subplans.
+Restricted Electives should be selected in consultation with an academic, faculty, or program advisor. - General Electives may need to be selected to meet the minimum total credits required for the degree.
+All courses numbered 100-or-higher may be applied as General Electives.
+Students are encouraged to select courses that align with their goals. - Note that some majors require up to a 4th semester proficiency (202-course level) in a non-English language.
+Students should consult with an academic advisor to discuss options to complete these requirements. - Maricopa courses and external courses evaluated as Maricopa equivalents, departmental electives, (e.g., HISELC for a history elective), or general electives (GENELC) that are numbered 100 level or higher, and completed with a grade of "C" or higher, may be applied in the elective area, regardless of potential transferability to other institutions.
+It is recommended, however, that students planning to transfer to a baccalaureate-granting institution meet these general elective requirements with courses that are transferable and applicable to their intended university degree.
+Transfer advisement information is accessible on the following websites: aztransfer.com, curriculum.maricopa.edu, as well as those of individual universities.
 For appropriate course selection, students should consult with an advisor. - Any course cross-referenced under another prefix(es) (for example ENH291/EDU291/ STO291-Children's Literature) covers identical content and its credits can only be counted once toward requirements.